 Avoid public places.
 Have your interview at your home, in the quietest room with the best light.

 If your home is too noisy, then go to a friend’s house.
 It will look highly unprofessional if your kids make a racket in the background or if the TV is on.
 Try to have a quieter place for the interview as it adds to your image formation in the interviewer's eyes.

-It will give the impression that you don’t care.
 Internet calls are not always smooth, so speak clearly and keep your end of the line noise-free.
 All this will only make you look responsible in front of the interviewer.

 8) Be Confident

 This tip goes for all interviews, but many tend to misunderstand the meaning.
 They often mistake confidence with arrogance, and therein lies their rejection.